-The International Health Terminology Standards Organization's (IHTSDO) Systematized Nomenclature of Medicine - Clinical Terms (SNOMED CT)50 should be used to identify the medical condition or problem that the investigational product in a study is intended to affect (treat, diagnose or prevent, i.e., the indication).
-This information should be provided in the SDTM TS domain as a record where TSPARMCD=INDIC and TSPARMCD=TDIGRP.
-SNOMED CT was chosen to harmonize with Indication information in Structured Product Labeling (SPL)51.
-Because the granted indication may include important qualifiers to fulfill the need for adequate directions for use (e.g., descriptors of the population to be treated, adjunctive or concomitant therapy, or specific
+The International Health Terminology Standards Organization's (IHTSDO) Systematized Nomenclature of Medicine - Clinical Terms (SNOMED CT)53 should be used to identify the medical condition or problem that the investigational product in a study is intended to affect (treat, diagnose or prevent, i.e., the indication).
+This information should be provided in the SDTM TS domain (the full TS) as a record where TSPARMCD= INDIC and TSPARMCD= TDIGRP.
+SNOMED CT was chosen to harmonize with Indication information in Structured Product Labeling (SPL)54.
+Because the granted indication may include important qualifiers to fulfill the need for adequate directions for use (e.g., descriptors of the population to be treated, adjunctive or concomitant therapy, or specific tests needed for patient selection), the indication section in a label may not be fully represented by available SNOMED CT codes.